Faculty Handbook: Promotion and tenure guidelines

 IX.
 LETTERS OF EVALUATION

-Solicited Letters of Evaluation from Outside Leaders in the Field (5 minimum, 8 maximum for professorial faculty; 4 for Faculty Research Assistants and Instructors)
+Solicited Letters of Evaluation from Outside Leaders in the Field (6 minimum, 8 maximum for professorial faculty; 4 for Faculty Research Assistants and instructors)

-Letters should generally be from leaders in the candidate's field, chosen for their ability to evaluate the candidate's scholarly work.
-Letters should not be solicited from co-authors, co-principal investigators, former professors, or former students.
-If such letters are necessary, include an explanation and state why the evaluator can be objective.
+For professorial faculty, letters should generally be from leaders in the candidate's field, chosen for their ability to evaluate the parts of the dossier for which they have specific expertise.
+Letters should not be solicited from co-authors or co-principal investigators who collaborated with the candidate in the last five years.
+In general, letters should not be solicited from former post-doctoral advisers, professors, or former students.
+If letters from any of these generally excluded evaluators are critical to candidate assessment, a detailed explanation of why their participation is essential and of why there is expectation for objectivity must be provided by the unit leader who requested their letter.
 Letters should generally be from tenured professors or individuals of equivalent stature outside of academe who are widely recognized in the field.
 External letters for professorial faculty should never be solicited from clients or others whom the candidate has directly served in his/her work.
-For FRA’s and Instructors, the letters can be from internal evaluators who have worked with the candidate but can objectively evaluate the candidate’s dossier.
-Careful consideration should be given to minimizing conflict of interest when choosing all evaluators.

-The candidate may submit a list of individuals meeting these criteria and, from this list, at least three will be selected by the department chair or head (or chair of the unit's Promotion and Tenure Committee).
-The other reviewers are to be selected by the chair, head, dean, or faculty committee according to practices determined within the unit.
-All letters must be requested by the department chair, head, dean, or the unit's promotion and tenure committee chair, not the candidate.
+Professorial candidates must submit a list of 5-8 evaluators who meet the criteria stated above and from this list at least three letters will be obtained for the final dossier.
+If additional names are needed, these will be obtained from the candidate by the unit head.
+The other evaluators are to be selected by the chair, head, dean, or faculty committee according to practices determined within the unit.
+All letters must be requested by the unit chair, head, dean, or the unit's promotion and tenure committee chair, not the candidate.
 Provide a brief (paragraph) description of the outside evaluators that makes it clear that they meet the criteria.
+More detail must be provided if an evaluator would generally be excluded, per the preceding paragraph.
 Clearly indicate which outside reviewers were chosen by the candidate.
-In the final dossier, no more than half of the outside reviewers can be chosen by the candidate.
+If an evaluator was suggested by both the candidate and others, that evaluator will be considered among the candidate’s pool of evaluators unless there is clear indication in the description of that evaluator why he/she should be included in the “other evaluator” pool.
+In the final dossier, no more than half of the letters of evaluation can be from the list suggested by the candidate.

 A representative form letter can be found at: SAMPLE REPRESENTATIVE FORM (doc), but any reasonable variation is acceptable.
 Include a copy of the actual letter used.
 Each reviewer should be sent a copy of the candidate's position description, candidate’s statement, and current vita.
 Copies of publications are not usually sent to reviewers, but may be sent at the discretion of the individual soliciting the letter.
 Provide a log of contacts with the reviewers, including letters and telephone calls.
 Letters from external reviewers should be available prior to initiating the review of the dossier.